Digitalmvps/ShopifyVue/README.md

 ```
 <Ngrok https url>/authenticate
 ```
+> To make your app work, you must configure the database, jobs, and middlewares, as well as publish the configurations for the [Laravel Shopify](https://github.com/osiset/laravel-shopify) package.
+Follow the installation instructions on the wiki page [here](https://github.com/osiset/laravel-shopify/wiki/Installation).

 ### Testing your App
 Before you continue, you can [test your app](https://shopify.dev/apps/store/review/testing) on developemt store to validate your setup.